grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 categories:
 ---

-This write up focuses on different methods of recording time series, one by [Graphite](http://graphite.readthedocs.org/en/latest/overview.html), the other by [RRDTool](https://oss.oetiker.ch/rrdtool/) and describes the implications.
+This write up compares two different methods of recording time series, one used by [Graphite](http://graphite.readthedocs.org/en/latest/overview.html), the other by [RRDTool](https://oss.oetiker.ch/rrdtool/) and describes the implications.